 Managing emotions is hard.
 It’s hard for us adults with our fully developed brains.
 It’s even harder for small people, with their still developing brains.
-A lot of parents worry about the way their child’s emotional regulation.
-They worry that their child is too sensitive, too quick to become distressed, too angry, lashes out, throws too many tantrums, can’t cope with disappointment, or cries too much.
-If you follow along on social media, you’ll notice that I talk about feelings.
-A lot.
-Maybe you even roll your eyes when you see it coming, “Here she goes again with the feelings..”
-But there’s a reason I talk about emotions so much.
-They’re important.
-Duh!
+A lot of parents worry about their child’s emotional regulation skills.
+They worry that their child is too sensitive, too quick to become distressed, too angry, too aggressive, throws too many tantrums, can’t cope with disappointment, or cries too much.
+And I hear you.
+Managing emotions is difficult.
+And knowing how to teach your kids these skills is super difficult if you’ve never been taught them yourself.

-No but really, they are super important.
-Effective emotional regulation is one of the most important things you can teach them as a parent.
-It affects their education.
+But healthy emotional regulation is one of the most important skills you can teach children as a parent.
+The ability to regulate emotions affects every area of your child’s life.
+Their education.
 Their mental health.
 Their relationships with others.
-Their professional life.
-Their resilience.
+Their ability to bounce back from difficulties and challenges.
 Their self esteem.
-Their future children.
 Their relationship with you.
 Pretty much everything they do now and in the future, requires some degree of emotional regulation.
-After all, we don’t want them to still be throwing tantrums when they get to adulthood!
-It’s generally frowned upon.

-I’ve said this before and I’ll say it again.
-And again.
-And again. because it is SO important.
 The number one thing we can do to help our child with emotional regulation, is to model effective emotional regulation.
 Is it hard?
-Oh.My.God.Yes!
-I happen to think emotional regulation is one of the most difficult things about parenting.
-And no-one warns you about it before hand.
-For a variety of reasons, those little people of ours push our buttons.
+Absolutely!
+In fact, it’s probably one of the most difficult things about parenting.
+For a variety of reasons, those little people of ours trigger us.
 They push buttons we didn’t even know we had.
 This is normal.

 The problem with this, is that it teaches them that their feelings are bad and that they make others uncomfortable.
 Or worse, they make them angry.
 They learn that expressing emotions gets them in trouble, or hurt.
 As parents, it is our job to be the calm in their chaos.
 Meet their tantrum with calmness.
 Don’t have your own.
 Find some calming strategies that work for you, and use them.
 Because if you can’t remain calm in the face of difficulty, how on earth can you expect them to?
 Their brains are still growing and developing, and whether you like it or not, they are always watching you.
 That is how they learn.
 So teach them that they can use helpful strategies to manage their emotions, by using them yourself.